The install script does the following steps (in a slightly different order). See Quick Start for details about the script.

 - libarchive - update from homebrew to get a functional tar:

 brew install libarchive --force ; brew link libarchive --force

 At this point, the server can be started.

-In a future release, the required packages may be removed, which will help insure cross-platform compatibility without relying on these external dependencies.
+In a future release, the required packages may be removed, which will help ensure cross-platform compatibility without relying on these external dependencies.